formlio/forml/docs/lifecycle.rst

 Lifecycle
 =========

-Machine learning projects are operated in typical modes that are followed in particular order.
+Machine learning projects are operated in typical modes that are followed in a particular order.
 This pattern is what we call a lifecycle.
 ForML supports two specific lifecycles depending on the project stage.

 .. _lifecycle-development: